ShizukaDonaghue/serene-meditation/README.md

 * I would like to be able to ask questions or provide feedback.

 ### Initial Concept
 The initial concept was to create a website that would inspire users to start their meditation practice and help them get started.
-Therefore, the website would explain what benefits they could expect and what types of techniques were available, so that users could try different techniques to start their journey.
+Therefore, the website would explain what benefits they could expect and what types of techniques were available, so that users could try different meditation techniques to start their journey.

 ### Wireframes
 Wireframes were generated using [Balsamiq](https://balsamiq.com/) to visualise the structure of the website.
 The structure of the finished website slightly varies from the wireframes due to development that occurred during the building process, however, the main structure remained the same.